gravitee-io-community/ansible-module/README.md

         description:
             - For authentication purpose with Oauth2 it allows to exchange access_token delivred by an Auth server for a gravitee Oauth2 user to a gravitee JWT Token
         required: false
+    auth_resource_id:
+        description:
+            - For authentication purpose with Oauth2 it allows to target the configuration oauth2 resource identified by id
+        required: false
     token:
         description:
             - Gravitee JWT token to inject for each action in case of Oauth2 authentication strategy